leonid-shevtsov/unobtrusive_flash/README.markdown

         after_filter :prepare_unobtrusive_flash

 4. Add `unobtrusive_flash.css` and `unobtrusive_flash.js` to your layouts.
 No custom markup is needed.
+5. Remove existing flash rendering code from your layouts.
-5. That's all!
+6. That's all!
 You can also edit the generated CSS/JS to your liking.

 ---